gitrdm/gokando/examples/README.md

 This directory contains complete example programs demonstrating the comprehensive constraint solving capabilities of the gokanlogic library, including miniKanren, finite domain (FD) solving, and hybrid approaches.

+**Recent Updates:** The examples have been significantly updated to reflect the current state of the library, showcasing modern APIs, sophisticated global constraints (Circuit, Table, Regular, Cumulative, etc.), and professional-grade constraint solving capabilities.

 ### Send More Money Cryptarithm (FD Solver)

 **Path:** `examples/send-more-money/`